Merri/vesa.piittinen.name/src/pages/links.md

 example it often is easier to first refactor a NextJS site to Astro than it is to refactor all your components to be non-React.
 Of course, if you have gone and chosen the poison that is React Server Components, you will have a lot harder job ahead of you.

-### Vercel

-Once you do have a site you need to deploy it somewhere.
-One of the easiest options is to use
-<a href="https://vercel.com/" aria-describedby="link-to-external-site" rel="noopener noreferrer" target="_blank">Vercel</a>!
-It is free for small hobbyist needs.

 ---